titorez/pdsnd_github/README.md

 - pandas
 - time

+### Contributing
+Contributions are welcome!
+If you find any issues or want to enhance the code, feel free to submit a pull request.

 ### Credits
 This project was developed as part of the Udacity Programming for Data Science Nanodegree program.